 Once you begin teaching, you’ll find yourself honing even more skills.
 Educating students, day after day, is an exercise in strengthening both your mind and your will.
 Expect to use each of the following on a daily basis:

-It is especially important to be patient with EFL learners since they often feel more timid and subconscious about practicing their new language than students studying in their native tongue.
+It is especially important to be patient with language learners since they often feel more timid and subconscious about practicing their new language than students studying in their native tongue.

 Patience will continually serve you in your own life as well.
 From waiting for a tow truck after your car breaks down, to working effectively with other people, to devoting the time necessary to learn a new skill – patience is key to your success and well-being.

 Teaching will not only show you how to be patient but also empathetic.
 In order to connect with your students, you must be able to understand their unique perspectives.
 You must see them as people with their own thoughts and goals.
 You must be able to relate to them and build trust with them to foster the best learning environment possible.

 Get Certified To Teach English Abroad